s-cumpalovic/s-cumpalovic/README.md

-### Hello! 🖐️
+### Hello!
-I am a Junior Software Engineer 💻 with a passion for creating innovative and intuitive web applications 🔥.

-With a strong foundation in full-stack development, I utilize Laravel and Express.js on the back-end, building stable RESTful API's, and React.js/Next.js on the front-end to bring designs to life 🎨.

-I also have experience working with both SQL and NoSQL databases, ensuring that the data behind your app is secure and accessible 🔒.

-My mission is to craft digital experiences that make a difference, and I am dedicated to constantly improving my skills to stay ahead of the curve 🚀.
+Results-driven Software Developer with 3 years of experience in designing, developing, and deploying robust, scalable, and maintainable web applications.

+Expertise in full-stack development with a strong focus on PHP (Symfony) for backend and JavaScript & TypeScript (React) for front-end interfaces.
+Proven ability to work with complex microservices architectures, manage the full development lifecycle including CI/CD and containerization, and deliver high-quality code in fast-paced, agile environments.
 If you're looking for a dedicated and passionate software engineer to bring your next big idea to life, let's connect!
-Find me on LinkedIn: https://www.linkedin.com/in/stefan-cumpalovic/ 💼.
+Find me on LinkedIn: https://www.linkedin.com/in/stefan-cumpalovic/

-Looking forward to working with you! 💻
+Looking forward to working with you!